-- Do not define supplier finance arrangements.
-Instead, the amendments describe the characteristics of an arrangement for which an entity is required to provide the information.
-The amendments note that arrangements that are solely credit enhancements for the entity or instruments used by the entity to settle directly with a supplier the amounts owed are not supplier finance arrangements. - Add two disclosure objectives.
-Entities will have to disclose in the notes information that enables users of financial statements: - to assess how supplier finance arrangements affect an entity's liabilities and cash flows and - to understand the effect of supplier finance arrangements on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it. - Complement current requirements in IFRSs by adding to IAS 7 additional disclosure requirements about: - the terms and conditions of the supplier finance arrangements; - for the arrangements, as at the beginning and end of the reporting period: - the carrying amounts of financial liabilities that are part of the arrangement and the associated line item presented; - the carrying amount of financial liabilities disclosed under a) for which suppliers have already received payment from the finance providers; - the range of payment due dates (for example, 30 to 40 days after the invoice date) of financial liabilities disclosed under a) and comparable trade payables that are not part of a supplier finance arrangement; and - the type and effect of non-cash changes in the carrying amounts of the financial liabilities that are part of the arrangement

-The IASB decided that, in most cases, aggregated information about an entity's supplier finance arrangements will satisfy the information needs of users of financial statements.

-Add supplier finance arrangements as an example within the liquidity risk disclosure requirements in IFRS 7.
+- to understand the effect of supplier finance arrangements on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it. - Complement current requirements in IFRSs by adding to IAS 7 additional disclosure - the terms and conditions of the supplier finance arrangements; - for the arrangements, as at the beginning and end of the reporting period: - a) the carrying amounts of financial liabilities that are part of the arrangement and the associated line item presented; - b) the carrying amount of financial liabilities disclosed under a) for which suppliers have already received payment from the finance providers; - c) the range of payment due dates (for example, 30 to 40 days after the invoice date) of financial liabilities disclosed under a) and comparable trade payables that are not part of a supplier finance arrangement; and - the type and effect of non-cash changes in the carrying amounts of the financial liabilities that are part of the arrangement - The IASB decided that, in most cases, aggregated information about an entity's supplier finance arrangements will satisfy the information needs of users of financial statements. - Add supplier finance arrangements as an example within the liquidity risk disclosure requirements in IFRS 7.

-An entity applies the amendments to IAS 7 for annual reporting periods beginning on or after 1 January 2024 and the amendments to IFRS 7 when it applies the amendments to IAS 7.
-The Company is in process of evaluating the impact of application of these amendments on the Company's financial statements.
+An entity applies these amendments for annual reporting periods beginning on or after 1 January 2024.
+Application of these amendments is not expected to have any significant impact on the Company's financial statements.

-v.
-IFRS 16 - Leases
+IFRS 16 Leases

-The IASB has issued amendments for 'Lease Liability in Sale and Leaseback' that clarify how a seller-lessee subsequently measure sale and leaseback transactions that satisfy the requirements in IFRS 15 to be accounted for sale.
+The IASB has issued amendments for 'Lease Liability' in Sale and Leaseback' that clarify how a seller-lessee subsequently measures sale and leaseback transactions that satisfy the requirements in IFRS 15 to be accounted for sale.